Why older children and teenagers need healthy food and good nutrition

-Fruit and vegies give your child energy, vitamins, anti-oxidants, fibre and water.
-They help protect your child against diseases later in life, including diseases like heart disease, stroke and some cancers.
+Fruit and vegies give your child energy, vitamins, anti-oxidants, fibre, and water.
+These nutrients help protect your child against diseases later in life, including diseases like heart disease, stroke and some cancers.

 Encourage your child to choose fruit and vegetables at every meal and for snacks.
 This includes fruit and vegies of different colours, textures and tastes, both fresh and cooked.

-If your child doesn’t like eating a lot of fruit and vegies now, it doesn’t mean she’ll never like them.
-Your child is more likely to try more fruit and vegetables if you do too.
-Keep encouraging your child to make healthy choices by including lots of fruit and vegies in your family’s meals and snacks.
+Some teenagers don’t like eating a lot of fruit and vegetables.
+You can help by being a healthy eating role model.
+If your child sees you eating a wide range of vegetables and fruit, your child is more likely to try them too.
+And you can encourage your child to make healthy choices by including plenty of fruit and vegies in your family’s meals and snacks.

 Grain foods include bread, pasta, noodles, breakfast cereals, couscous, rice, corn, quinoa, polenta, oats and barley.
-These foods give your child the energy he needs to grow, develop and learn.
+These foods give your child the energy they need to grow, develop and learn.

 Reduced-fat dairy foods and dairy-free alternatives

 Key dairy foods are milk, cheese and yoghurt.
-These foods are high in calcium and also protein.
+These foods are good sources of calcium and protein.

-If your child doesn’t eat dairy, it’s important for her to eat dairy-free foods that are rich in calcium – for example, tofu, broccoli, nuts, seeds, tinned fish with bones, and calcium-fortified foods like cereal, soy milk and bread.
+If your child doesn’t eat dairy, it’s important for them to eat dairy-free foods that are rich in calcium – for example, tofu, kale, bok choy, nuts, seeds, tinned fish with bones, and calcium-fortified foods like cereal, soy milk and bread.
 Not all dairy alternatives are fortified with calcium, though, so make sure to read food labels.

 Protein-rich foods include lean meat, fish, chicken, eggs, beans, lentils, chickpeas, tofu and nuts.
 These foods are important for your child’s growth and muscle development, especially during puberty.